yufeiyan99/SEIR_Rshiny/README.md

 Our shiny app provides users an overall understanding of COVID-19 Trend all over the world.
 Through a variety of interactions in the app, users can learn about the overall trend of the COVID-19 from the start.
 Besides, users can fit the SEIR model by selecting some initial values and then get the fitted plot as well as the optimal parameter.

-The link to the app is: https://2560finalseirmodel.shinyapps.io/final/
+The link to the app is [here](https://2560finalseirmodel.shinyapps.io/final/).

 ## Datasets
 ``` source